 About halfway into the journey, the Mayflower ran into bad weather.
 A series of storms caused the ship to leak and the main mast to crack.
 The pilgrims worried the ship would not be strong enough to make it America.
 The crew managed to fix the beam and fill some of the leaks.

 The constant cold and dampness on board began to take a toll on the pilgrim’s health.
-By the time the pilgrims reached America many of the Pilgrim’s developed coughs and colds and one little boy died just a few days before reaching land.
+By the time the pilgrims reached America many of them became ill and one young boy, William Butten, an indentured servant to Samuel Fuller, died just a few days before reaching land.

-The colonists sighted shore on November 9th.
+The passengers sighted shore on November 9.
 Although the pilgrims had intended to land in northern Virginia, when they reached the shore they realized they were in New England.

-After 66 days at sea, the pilgrims relieved to see land nonetheless, according to Of Plymouth Plantation:
+Nonetheless, after 66 days at sea, the pilgrims were relieved to see land, according to Bradford in his manuscript Of Plymouth Plantation:

 “…after long beating at sea they fell with that land which is called Cape Cod: they were not a little joyful!
 After some deliberation amongst themselves and with the master of the ship, they resolved to sail southward to find someplace about Hudson’s river for their habitation.
 But after they had sailed that course about half a day, they fell amongst dangerous shoals and roaring breakers, and resolved to bear up again for the Cape, and thought themselves happy to get out of those dangers before night overtook them.
 Being thus arrived in a good harbor and brought safe to land, they fell upon their knees and blessed the God of heaven, who had brought them over the vast and furious ocean, and delivered them from all the perils and miseries thereof.”

 With winter approaching and a short supply of food and beer, they decided to go no further and dropped anchor off the coast of Cape Cod in Provincetown harbor.